 All assessment methods must be suitably evidenced.
-Learner results for theory and practical need to be recorded on an EFAW Assessment Record and submitted to LASER in order to claim learner achievement.
+Learner results for theory and practical need to be recorded on an Assessment Record and submitted to LASER in order to claim learner achievement.
 This form can be downloaded from the Quartz Web Portal and if you require further guidance please contact us.
-An evidence log is available to track all learner achievements.

 It is acceptable for the evidence to be held in a mixture of places, for example in a learner file and/or tutor file or on an intranet using a specific learner programme.
 If this is the case, it must be clear for each learner precisely where the information is held, by using one record sheet such as the Individual Learner Record, and that the evidence is complete.
-Electronic evidence must be available to LASER Quality and Curriculum reviewers when requested.
+Electronic evidence must be available to LASER Quality and Curriculum Reviewers when requested.